mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-The workflow provided by this UC, supports authorized PISP User requests to obtain a list of DFSPs supported by the system.
+The workflow provided by this UC enables the Switch to handle authorized PISP User requests to obtain a list of DFSPs supported by the system.

 #### Flow Diagram